Free Shipping | 30 Day Returns | Mix & Match Sitewide

 SCREEN PRINTING:

-Screen printing is great for all HiVis product types (safety vests, safety shirts, safety jackets*** and safety rain gear when done correctly).
-KwikSafety is one of they very few companies who know how to properly print on ANSI HiVis material without damaging and melting the sensitive mesh material.
-Screen printing on ANSI HiVis material is not typical in the industry, we know how to properly balance the heat press on sensitive HiVis materials to yield the best print quality possible.
-Many other print shops offer cheaper pricing and they do not know how to properly print on ANSI HiVis material and they typically deliver defective lower quality print jobs.
-Customize with KwikSafety and you will not have to worry about that!
+Screen printing is ideal for all types of hi-vis products, including safety vests, safety shirts, safety jackets, and safety rain gear—when done correctly.
+At KwikSafety, we're one of the few companies that know how to properly print on hi-vis material without damaging or melting the sensitive mesh.
+Screen printing on hi-vis material is not common in the industry, but we’ve mastered the art of balancing heat presses on these materials to achieve the highest print quality possible.
+While many other print shops offer lower prices, they often lack the expertise to print correctly on hi-vis fabrics, resulting in defective, lower-quality prints.
+When you customize with us at KwikSafety, you won’t have to worry about that!

 ○ Cost-effective for bulk orders